Areas of Expertise

 Physiology of aging and reproduction in insects

 The regulation of lifespan is a basic question in biology, and understanding how aging occurs may have implications for health care.
-Hence, I study the effects of reproduction on lifespan in grasshoppers and flesh flies.
+My lab studies the effects of diet on lifespan in grasshoppers.
 See my Research Web page for more information.

 Grants and Contracts Awarded